 843.428.8734 Menu

-If you are missing teeth, you can find the best means of support for restorations with dental implants in Charleston.
+If you are missing teeth, you can find the best means of support for restoration with dental implants in Charleston.
 Dental implants are titanium posts that are surgically implanted in the jaw bone to replace tooth roots.
 Dental implants can provide you with a lifetime of outstanding support while preserving the bone mass of your jaw.

 3-D model of dental implant, Charleston, SC.

-Before & After Dental Implants
+Dental Implants Before & After Photos

 Dr. Rink on Dental Implants